Kenyan judge temporarily blocks mass layoff of Facebook moderators

 The 43 applicants say they lost their jobs with Sama for organising a union.
 They also say they were blacklisted from applying for the same roles at another outsourcing firm, Luxembourg-based Majorel, after Facebook switched contractors.

-On Monday Sama said it had not been served notice of the lawsuit, but that it had followed Kenyan law in every aspect and often gone above and beyond what was required.
-It said it was discontinuing the content-moderation side of its business.
+"This judgment was issued without Sama being able to participate or correct any of the facts," Sama said in an emailed statement.

+"We had no intention of laying anyone off prior to the (end of March) in any case, and will certainly abide by any directives issued by the court."

-Meta, Majorel and Sama did not immediately respond to requests for comment on the temporary injunction.
+Meta and Majorel did not immediately respond to requests for comment on the temporary injunction.

 Nduma also temporarily barred Meta from subcontracting the roles of the workers who moderate Facebook content for eastern and southern Africa.